 Both Men's and Women's Soccer Teams compete in the GJCAA and NJCAA and are both eligible to all eligible students who qualify.
-The Women's Soccer Team became the first women's team at GMC to award athletic scholarships to eligible cadet women who qualify.
+Both men's and women's soccer programs are scholarship programs and open to both cadets and commuter student athletes who qualify.